-- Children who breathe secondhand smoke are more likely to have lung problems, ear infections, and worse asthma from being around smoke.
+- Mothers who breathe secondhand smoke while pregnant are more likely to have babies with low birth weight.

-- Pets breathing secondhand smoke are three times more likely to develop cancer and breathing problems.
+- Children exposed to secondhand smoke are more likely to develop bronchitis, pneumonia, and ear infections.

 Thirdhand smoke is the harmful residue that clings to virtually all indoor surfaces long after the secondhand smoke from a cigarette has cleared out.

 - Components found in thirdhand smoke have been proven to cause DNA damage.

 - The residue that is thirdhand smoke can react with household cleaning chemicals to create carcinogens and release them into the air.